dansan566/encode_deai/final_project/keruch-tool/tentative-specs.md

 ###  **Structure the `index.html` for Panes:**

-We Modify the `index.html` to include the basic structure for multiple panes.
+We modify the `index.html` to include the basic structure for multiple panes.
 We can use CSS Grid or Flexbox for this.
 Here's a basic example using CSS Grid:

 ``` html
 <!DOCTYPE html>